Coldcard/firmware/docs/pin-entry.md

 ### Benefits

-- no warnings, but still trustable thanks to ATECC508a
+- no warnings, but still trustable thanks to ATECC608A
-- random devs can replace 99% of firmware at Micropython layer
+- random devs can replace 99% of firmware at Micropython layer (everything but bootloader)
-- but they need to retain our code for talking to bootloader and 508a, so that PIN can be entered and verified
+- but they need to retain our code for talking to bootloader and secure element, so that PIN can be entered and verified.
 - all PIN related policy is enforced by unchangeable bootloader code, per this document

 ### Limitation

-- if new device is intercepted from our factory (ie. without a main pin set), anyone could put any code onto it, and it would boot exactly like a real factory-direct unit
+- if new device is intercepted from our factory (ie. without a main pin set), new code cannot be loaded until the PIN is set, and there is no way to clear main PIN.
-- that's why we need the serialized, tamper-evident bag
+- the serialized, tamper-evident bag also indicates it's been touched
-- flip side of this limitation: altcoiners can ship a modified version of our product that boots and runs normally when their customer first gets it.

 ### Obvious Hack-Attack